Decrease U.S. dependence on foreign suppliers of dogs by supporting domestic efforts to provide suitable detection dog candidates.

 We are working to connect behavioral traits to their genetic origins.
 Complete the Canine Behavioral Assessment and Research Questionnaire (C-BARQ) when your pup is 6 and 12 months of age.
 Swab your dog's mouth and return the DNA sample to the AKC.
 Contact us for complete instructions on how to participate.

-Labradors and German Shorthaired Pointers are the primary focus of the program due to purchasing agencies' preference; however, we do NOT guarantee sale of participating dogs.
+Labradors and German Shorthaired Pointers are the primary focus of the program due to purchasing agencies' preference.
+Other breeds are welcome to participate, with the understanding that it will be more difficult to find a placement for them.
+However, we do NOT guarantee sale of any participating dogs.

 In order to be accepted, the parents of the litter must have all recommended health clearances, based on the parent club’s recommendations.